A representation formula of viscosity solutions to weakly coupled systems of Hamilton-Jacobi equations with applications to regularizing effect: Introduction and main results

 where $\mathbf{u}$ (resp. $\varphi$) are continuous vector-valued functions from $M\times[0,\infty)$ (resp. $M$) to $\mathbb{R}^{m}$.
 Hereinafter, the notation $u_{i}$ always denotes the $i$-th component of the vector $\mathbf{u}\in\mathbb{R}^{m}$.

-To the best of our knowledge, the existence and uniqueness of viscosity solutions for weakly coupled systems (\ref{HJs}) of Hamilton-Jacobi equations have been firstly established by \cite{EL,IK} under certain {\it monotonicity} assumptions at about 90s.
-In recent years, motivated by optimal switching problems, there have been many studies on the properties of viscosity solutions of weakly coupled systems of Hamilton-Jacobi equations, including the corresponding extensions of the weak KAM and Aubry-Mather theories \cite{FGM,DS,MSTY}, the large-time behavior of solutions \cite{MT1,MT2,N}, and homogenization problems \cite{CLL,MT3}.
+In recent years, motivated by optimal switching problems, there have been many studies on the viscosity solutions to the system \eqref{HJs}, including the corresponding extensions of the weak KAM and Aubry-Mather theories \cite{DS,DSZ,FGM,MSTY}, the large-time behavior of solutions \cite{MT1,MT2,N}, and homogenization problems \cite{CLL,MT3}.
 Most of the studies focus on the linearly coupled case, i.e. Hamiltonians $H_{i}$ linearly depend on $\mathbf{u}\in\mathbb{R}^{m}$ (the linear coefficients may depend on $x$ variable).
-In this case, the well posedness results in \cite{EL,IK} can be applied since the monotonicity assumption is satisfied.
+In these cases, well posedness results in \cite{EL,IK} can be applied since the monotonicity assumption is satisfied.
+Generally speaking, the linearly coupled case could be seen as a direct generalization of classical Hamilton-Jacobi equation, i.e., $H=\bar{H}(x,p)$ or discounted Hamilton-Jacobi equation, i.e., $H=\lambda u+\bar{H}(x,p)$when $m=1$.

-Generally speaking, the linearly coupled case could be seen as a direct generalization of classical Hamilton-Jacobi equation independent of $u$-variable when $m=1$.
-From this point of view, the nonlinear weakly coupled system \eqref{HJs} could be considered as a natural generalization of contact Hamilton-Jacobi equations studied in the series works \cite{SWY,WWY1,WWY2}.
-The contact Hamiton-Jacobi equations are functional dual of contact Hamiltonian systems, which have various physical applications in different areas, for instance, geometric optics and wave propagations, see \cite{Ar}, thus our research begins with {\it non-monotonicity} assumptions (H1)-(H4) (see Section 2.2 below).
+From this point of view, the nonlinear weakly coupled system \eqref{HJs} could be considered as a natural extension of contact Hamilton-Jacobi equations studied in a series of works \cite{SWY,WWY1,WWY2}.
+The contact Hamilton-Jacobi equations are functional dual of contact Hamiltonian systems, which have various physical applications in different areas, for instance, geometric optics and wave propagations, see \cite{Ar,BCT1}.
+We note that our work begins with non-monotonicity assumptions (H1)-(H3) (see Section 2.2 below).

-First of all, we establish an implicit variational principle, from which we introduce the notions of the variational solution and the solution semigroup for (\ref{HJs}).
-Moreover, by showing the equivalence between variational solutions and viscosity solutions, we obtain the existence and uniqueness of the viscosity solution of (\ref{HJs}).
-More precisely, we have \begin{theorem} The Cauchy problem of the weakly coupled system (\ref{HJs}) of evolutionary Hamilton-Jacobi equations has a unique viscosity solution $\mathbf{u}(x,t)\in C(M\times[0,\infty),\mathbb{R}^{m})$, which can be represented by
+First of all, we establish an implicit variational principle (also referred as dynamical programing principle), from which we introduce the notions of the variational solution and the solution semigroup for (\ref{HJs}).
+Moreover, by showing the equivalence between variational solutions and viscosity solutions, we obtain the dynamical representation of the viscosity solution of (\ref{HJs}).
+More precisely, we have \begin{theorem} If $H_{i}, 1\leq i\leq m$ satisfies (H1)-(H3), the Cauchy problem of the weakly coupled system (\ref{HJs}) has a unique viscosity solution $\mathbf{u}(x,t)\in C(M\times[0,\infty),\mathbb{R}^{m})$, which can be represented by

 where $L_{i}:TM\times\mathbb{R}^{m}\rightarrow\mathbb{R}$ denotes the convex dual associated to $H_{i}$. \end{theorem}